ankschoubey/old-blog/_posts/2019-12-22-clean-code-4-make-the-database-do-the-heavy-lifting.md

 ## Complex queries

+Native queries are faster than usual ones but use the sparingly.

 In the case of Java, you can also JPA specific things like Specifications or Criteria API.

 Honestly, I haven’t tried them I know they exist.
 I have seen them and found that the code looked really ugly